zhudotexe/kani-ext-vllm/README.md

 ```

 ### vLLM-Native API Mode

-> [!NOTE]
-> Using offline mode is preferred unless you need to load multiple models in parallel.

 The API mode can be used to connect to an existing running vLLM server or to start a managed vLLM server.